-Practical Tip: Walking The Fagnes
+Walking the Fagnes

-For most other hikes, a rambler’s first purchase should be the 1:25,000 Hautes Fagnes Carte des Promenades map, which shows dozens of other routes.
-At time of research, curiously, it was €7 in some places and €12.95 in others.
-The reserve has some restricted zones, clearly marked.
+For most other hikes, a rambler’s first purchase should be the 1:25,000 Hautes Fagnes Carte des Promenades map, which shows dozens of other routes and restricted zones.

-The 4000-hectare reserve is a haven for wild boar, roe deer, hen harriers and black grouse, though you’re far from certain to see any.
+The 40-sq-km reserve is a haven for wild boar, roe deer, hen harriers and black grouse, though you’re far from certain to see any.
 Indeed, some trails close during the grouse's nesting period (April to July).
 Hard to spot botanical curiosities include Drosera rotundifolia (a carnivorous sundew plant) and Trientales europaea (Wintergreen Chickweed), a rare seven-petalled flowering plant.

 The restaurant at Baraque Michel has 13 fairly simple rooms.
 Otherwise the handiest accommodation is in Ovifat, with further choice in Robertville and plenty more a few kilometres south in Malmédy.